grafana/jsonnet-libs/prometheus-ksonnet/README.md

 $ ks pkg install kausal/prometheus-ksonnet
 ```

-- Assuming you want to run in the default namespace ('environment' in ksonnet paralance), add the follow to the file `environments/default/main.jsonnet`:
+- Assuming you want to run in the default namespace ('environment' in ksonnet parlance), add the follow to the file `environments/default/main.jsonnet`:

 ```
 local prometheus = import "prometheus-ksonnet/prometheus-ksonnet.libsonnet";